WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.8.1 =
+* Tested the plugin against Wordpress 3.9
+* Added in the option to send a confirmation to the person RSVP'ing.
+Go to Settings -> RSVP Options and select "Send email to main guest when they RSVP".
+Thanks to Reydel Leon for the code contributions.
+* Added in an option to specify the number of additional guests a person can add

 = 1.8.0 =
 * Added in rsvpCustomQuestions as a div container for custom questions to help with styling